 Whether or not the big three exotic park owners — Joe Exotic, Carole Baskin, and Doc Antle — would return for the show is anyone's guess.
-While it certainly put them in the spotlight, it also subjected them to more criticism for the treatment of the animals, so it could go either way.
-As for Joe Exotic, unless his appeal comes through, he'll be giving his interviews from behind bars.
+Even with the focus of the show shifting, these people are leading figures in broader conversations about wildlife conservation.
+While it certainly put them in the spotlight, it also subjected them to intense criticism, so it could go either way.
+As for Joe Exotic, unless his appeal comes through, he'll be giving any interviews from behind bars.

 What else can I watch to learn more about Tiger King?

 For those anxious for a more in-depth take on the story, there's a Wondry podcast miniseries about Joe currently releasing episodes.
 Joe Exotic: Tiger King has two of its six episodes out so far, so now's the time to hop on the bandwagon for a whole new take on this eccentric figure.